-Figure 2: Black box relationship diagram
+Figure 2: Black box relationship

 The system is depicted in the gray box and is composed of an update client and two update servers.
 Specifically, the diagram depicts two update servers in the upstream server (USS) and downstream server (DSS) roles and an update client.
 Communication between an update client and an update server uses the Windows Update Services: Client-Server Protocol (WUSP).
 Communication between the DSS and USS uses the Windows Update Services: Server-Server Protocol (WSUSSS).
-Content download by the update client and DSS is accomplished by making requests to BITS [MSDN-BITS].
+Content download by the update client and DSS is accomplished by making requests to the Background

+Intelligent Transfer Service (BITS), as specified in [MSDN-BITS].
 BITS relays the requests over the HTTP protocol.

-The abstract data model (ADM) (as described in [MS-ADMSYS]) that represents the state of the system is persisted in local storage on the update client and update servers.
+The abstract data model (ADM) that represents the state of the system is persisted in local storage on the update client and update servers.